cdev-framework/cdev-website/content/docs/examples/staticsite.md

     "title": "Host a Static Frontend",
     "linktitle": "static sites",
     "card_icon": "ti-desktop",
-    "card_body": "Learn how to connect a static frontend to the Static Site Resource", "weight": "1"
+    "card_body": "Learn how to host a static frontend with the Static Site Resource", "weight": "1"
 }

-# Connect a Static Frontend to the Static Site Resource
+# Host a Static Frontend with the Static Site Resource
 {{<header_divider>}}
 Many websites are built using front-end libraries, frameworks and static site generators to improve performance, user experience, and reduce cost.
 Cdev can easily integrate these technologies with the `Static Site` resource to host your static front-end content.

 {{<break 1>}}
-## Sync React JS to the Static Site Resource
+## Host React JS with the Static Site Resource

 `React(React.js or ReactJS)` is one of the most popular front-end libraries.
 This example will show how `Cdev` can easily integrate `React` with the `Static Site` resource.